 |84 days or more||0|

 Force Majeure: Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our contract with you is prevented or affected by or you otherwise suffer any damage, loss or expense of any nature as a result of "force majeure".
 In these booking conditions, "force majeure" means any event which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.
-Such events may include actual or threatened war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire and all similar events outside our control.
+Such events may include actual or threatened war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire, significant risks to human health such as the outbreak of serious disease at the travel destination and all similar events outside our control.

 Your responsibilities: It is your responsibility to obtain all documents (e.g. passport, visa, driving licence) required for your holiday, to ensure that these are in proper order and to take them with you.
 The Company will not be liable if you fail to do so and you will be responsible for meeting any additional costs incurred as a result of such failure.
 You are responsible for checking-in for flights at the correct time and for presenting yourself to take up all pre-booked components of your holiday.
 The Company cannot accept responsibility if you miss flights as a result of late check-ins and no credit or refund will be given if you fail to take up any component of your holiday.
 No credit or refund will be given for lost, mislaid or destroyed travel documents.